nzo-heschel/nzo-model/README.md

 # nzo-model
-The NZO model for (almost) 100% reneables in 2050
+The NZO model for (almost) 100% renewables in 2050